WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod01/0101-Plan an IPv4 addressing scheme.md

 3. Copy **LON-CL1.ps1** from **\\\\LON-DC1\\Labfiles\\Mod01** to the **LON-CL1** desktop.

    > **Note:** Do not open the file.
-This script creates the problem that you will troubleshoot and repair in the next exercise.
+This script creates the problem that you'll troubleshoot and repair in the next exercise.
 Opening the file can cause issues with the lab tasks.

 4. Close **File Explorer**.

-5. On the desktop, right-click the **LON-CL1.ps1** file, and then select **Run with PowerShell**.
+5. On the desktop, right-click or access the context menu for the **LON-CL1.ps1** file, and then select **Run with PowerShell**.

-6. If prompted to confirm, enter **y**, and then press Enter.
+6. If prompted to confirm, enter **y**, and then select Enter.

 ### Task 3: Prepare LON-CL2 for troubleshooting